|

 for the shift-design

-problem.
-Problem settings for the benchmark instances The
+for the benchmark instances

 settings for these instances were obtained from a real-life use case for